EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Experiments

-{\bf{(1) Effectiveness of GL-SA with anchor queries:}} As shown in Table\eqref{table1}, compared to using vanilla queries, our defined anchor queries improve prediction accuracy by 2.3 mAP.
-Subsequently, After incorporating the use of GL-SA on top of setting anchor queries, there is a reduction in memory consumption by 2213M, with a corresponding improvement in prediction accuracy of 0.3mAP.
+As shown in Table\eqref{table1}, our defined anchor queries lead to a 1.2 mAP improvement compared to using vanilla queries.
+Subsequently, After incorporating the use of GL-SA on top of setting anchor queries, there is a reduction in memory consumption by 2213M, accompanied by a corresponding 1.3 mAP improvement.
+This validates that GL-SA can significantly reduce computational complexity while fully achieving feature interaction among queries.

-{\bf{(2) Effectiveness of each module in GL-SA:}} As shown in Table\eqref{table2}, we observe that the introduction of local queries increases memory consumption by only 100 M, while improving prediction accuracy by 1.9 mAP.
-Additionally, the strengthening effect of $\mathbb{M}$ is evident, resulting in a 1.0 mAP increase in prediction accuracy without any additional memory overhead.

-{\bf{(3) Effectiveness of the anchor neighborhoods:}} We conducted four sets of experiments: (a) baseline, (b) introducing anchor neighborhoods on top of (a), (c) introducing GT neighborhoods on top of (b), and (d) utilizing improved local queries on top of (c).
-The results are shown in Table\eqref{table3}.